maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 We will add a DOI field to the ResourceBase model and modify the Templates in order to show the new field both into the Metadata Wizard and the Layer Details page.

 ..
-Note:: Make sure to be in my_geonode directory to execute the following commands
+Note:: Make sure to be inside "my_geonode" directory to execute the following commands

-Customizing metadata can be achieved from the model which is defined in the core at geonode/geonode/base/models.py directory as follows:
+Customizing metadata can be achieved from the model which is defined in the core at "geonode/geonode/base/models.py" as follows:

 .. code-block:: python